-Pursuant to the terms of the flow-through share agreements, the Company is in the process of complying with its flowthrough contractual obligations with subscribers with respect to the Income Tax Act (Canada) requirements for flowthrough shares.
+Pursuant to the terms of the flow-through share agreements, the Company is in the process of complying with its flow-through contractual obligations with subscribers with respect to the Income Tax Act (Canada) requirements for flow-through shares.

-As at December 31, 2015, the Company was committed to incurring approximately \$932,955 in Canadian Exploration Expenditures by December 31, 2016, arising from the flow-through offerings.
-Of this amount, approximately \$198,496 has been spent as of December 31, 2015.
+The Company was committed to incurring \$932,955 in Canadian Exploration Expenditures by December 31, 2016, arising from the flow-through offerings.
+The entire \$932,955 has been spent as of December 31, 2016.